open-simh/.github/docs/simdocs/lgp_doc.md

 {-}op address

-\'op\' is always a single letter.
+'op' is always a single letter.
 A track/sector address (specified by SET CPU TRACK or switch -t) is two decimal numbers between 0 and 63, representing the track and sector.
 A linear address (specified by

 SET CPU NORMAL or switch -n) is one decimal number between 0 and 4095.